celo-org/docs/blog/02-18-2023-How-to-Build-a-Marketplace-For-Selling-Shoes-on-The-Celo-Blockchain/How-to-Build-a-Marketplace-For-Selling-Shoes-on-The-Celo-Blockchain.md

 Next, the function checks if the caller of the function is the owner of the shoe.
 If they are not, the function throws an error with the message "Only the shoe owner can update the shoe's details".

 The function then stores the specified shoe in the currentShoe storage variable.
-Finally, it updates the image and brand properties of the shoe with the new values _newImage and _newBrand respectively.<br>
+Finally, it updates the image and brand properties of the shoe with the new values _newImage and _newBrand respectively.

  In the final section of the smart contract, we would create a function to get the length of the shoe arrays.